 - Many states have required self-reporting by nursing homes and/or other long-term care facilities, but the requirements vary widely.
 Some states combine data for nursing homes and other long-term care facilities such as assisted living; others combine resident and staff cases and deaths, while others provide limited or no data at all.

 - In May 2020, the Centers for Medicare & Medicaid Services (CMS) required nursing homes to self-report COVID-19 cases and deaths on at least a weekly basis; these data are reported directly from nursing homes to the federal government and are consistent across all states.
 However, the required reporting was not retroactive.
 As a result, there is a significant undercounting of cases and deaths before June 2020 in this data source.

 - Beginning in June 2020, the data reported by CMS and by individual states appear to be roughly comparable, though exact comparisons are difficult because of the inconsistency in state reporting.

-En español | More than 84,000 residents and staff of nursing homes and other long-term care facilities have died from COVID-19, representing 40 percent of all coronavirus fatalities in the U.S., according to Kaiser Family Foundation's most recent analysis released on Oct.
-8. Yet federal policymakers have been slow to respond to this crisis, and no state has done a good enough job to stem the loss of life.
-AARP has called for the enactment of a five-point plan to protect nursing home and long-term care facility residents — and save lives — at the federal and state levels:
+More than 136,000 residents and staff of nursing homes and other long-term care facilities have died from COVID-19, representing about 40 percent of all coronavirus fatalities in the U.S. Yet federal policymakers have been slow to respond to this crisis, and no state has done a good enough job to stem the loss of life.
+AARP has called for the enactment of a 5-point plan to protect nursing home and long-term care facility residents — and save lives — at the federal and state levels:

 - Prioritize regular and ongoing testing and adequate personal protective equipment (PPE) for residents and staff — as well as inspectors and any visitors.